 Automated device enrolment

-Once configured, Azure Sentinel can automatically enrol your devices hosted in various cloud platforms – including Microsoft Azure, Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+Once configured, Microsoft Sentinel can automatically enrol your devices hosted in various cloud platforms – including Microsoft Azure, Amazon Web Services (AWS) and Google Cloud Platform (GCP).

 Automating the enrolment processes solves two problems.
 First, it accelerates the initial deployment of your cloud-based SIEM, so that you can begin ingesting more event logs more quickly.
 Second, auto-enrolment ensures that none of your assets is overlooked, providing complete coverage and visibility of your infrastructure.

-Achieving total visibility is crucial to helping the Azure Sentinel machine learning engine define a standard baseline of operations – because this will inform all future alert categorisation and event automation.
+Achieving total visibility is crucial to helping the Microsoft Sentinel machine learning engine define a standard baseline of operations – because this will inform all future alert categorisation and event automation.

 Single pane of glass administration

-As the single point of reference for all event logging activities, Azure Sentinel reduces time that would be wasted switching between consoles or extracting and comparing data from different SIEM platforms.
+As the single point of reference for all event logging activities, Microsoft Sentinel reduces time that would be wasted switching between consoles or extracting and comparing data from different SIEM platforms.

 Application event monitoring

-SIEM platforms are typically limited to analysing event logs from infrastructure assets – servers, routers, firewalls etc. To address the increasingly service-driven operating environment, Azure Sentinel also accepts log input from applications.
+SIEM platforms are typically limited to analysing event logs from infrastructure assets – servers, routers, firewalls etc. To address the increasingly service-driven operating environment, Microsoft Sentinel also accepts log input from applications.

 Cloud SIEM reduces many of the effects of alert fatigue reported by IT managers who previously used on-premise solutions: